openjs-foundation/cross-project-council/proposals/stage-2/COMMUNITY_BOARD_REPRESENTATION/README.md

 Community representation is extremely important to the success of the foundation ensuring the board has insight into the community and vice versa.

-## Unresolved Question

-* Will there be an individual membership program?
-* Is the community ok with the proposed allocation
-* Is the community ok with 1 of the seats only activating with 2k members
-* Is the board ok with the proposed allocation and limitations

 ## What is necessary to complete this proposal

-* Community consensus
 * Board Sign off
 * Implemented in CPC Charter
 * Implemented in $FOUNDATION bylaws

-## Alternatives to this proposal

-The [CPC_CHARTER](../CPC_CHARTER/README.md) proposal has an alternative proposal for community board representation.
-Specifically that there be:

-* 1 board seat for CPC
-* 2 floating board seats to be delegated by CPC
-  - delegated on an annual basis and approved by Board

-Picking between these two will depend on whether or not that is an individual membership program with Board representation.